PROFILE:

 While Don exceled as co-host and producer of "News 8 etc...", his forte was hard news.
 He was an investigative reporter and lead news anchor for WFAA before, during and after his stint on "etc..."
 He won numerous awards for his hard-hitting news stories, and was respected by his colleagues--one of whom identified Harris as "a tough, compulsive reporter who lived his work 24 hours a day."
 Another unidentified source said, "(Harris) knows that the 'buddy-buddy' approach can win friends, but a point comes when you have to be a watchdog, too."

 NEW!
-See some of Don's work from WFAA by searching the SMU Jones Film archive on YouTube here
+VIDEO: See some of Don's work from WFAA by searching the SMU Jones Film archive on YouTube here

 Don once said of himself, "Let's face it...I'm not easy to like.
 I am impatient.
 I don't like mistakes...
 Sometimes I seem to create severe antagonisms on the part of some in the viewing audience who hold certain public figures in awe.
 I don't pretend that I can be totally objective; I seriously doubt that it's humanly possible.
 I can try to be fair--and listen to all sides.
 (But) I also feel a duty to probe behind what is said and relate statements to what the public figure does."
 Don acknowledged the inherent danger with doing investigative reporting: "If the day ever comes where we stop covering the news because it's dangerous to cover it, that's the day I'm getting out of the business."